Waste management: Statistics and trends

 The "Global Waste Management Outlook 2024," supported by the Environment Fund - UNEP's core financial fund, and jointly published with the International Solid Waste Association (ISWA), provides a comprehensive update on the trajectory of global waste generation and the escalating costs of waste management since 2018.
 The report predicts municipal solid waste to rise from 2.3 billion tonnes in 2023 to 3.8 billion tonnes by 2050.
-The direct global cost of waste management was around USD 252 billion in 2020, which could soar to USD 640.3 billion annually by 2050 if current practices continue without reform.
+The direct global cost of waste management was around US$252 billion in 2020, which could soar to US$640.3 billion annually by 2050 if current practices continue without reform.
 Incorporating life cycle assessments, the report contrasts scenarios from maintaining the status quo to fully adopting zero waste and circular economy principles.
-It indicates that effective waste prevention and management could cap annual costs at USD 270.2 billion by 2050, while a circular economy approach could transform the sector into a net positive, offering a potential annual gain of USD 108.5 billion.
+It indicates that effective waste prevention and management could cap annual costs at US$270.2 billion by 2050, while a circular economy approach could transform the sector into a net positive, offering a potential annual gain of US$108.5 billion.
 To prevent the direct outcomes, the report calls for immediate action across multiple sectors, including development banks, governments, municipalities, producers, retailers, and citizens, providing targeted strategies for waste reduction and improved management practices.